Wood Grain Comparison Chart

 Understanding wood grain is essential for selecting the right material.
 Different woods have unique characteristics.
 Knowing these can help in making informed choices.

-Characteristics Of Hardwood Grains
+Characteristics Of hardwood grains

 Hardwood grains come from deciduous trees.
 These trees lose their leaves each year.
 Hardwood is known for its durability and strength.